Bile Duct Cancer (Cholangiocarcinoma) Library

 - Intrahepatic bile duct cancer: This type of cancer forms in the bile ducts inside the liver.
 Only a small number of bile duct cancers are intrahepatic.
 Intrahepatic bile duct cancers are also called intrahepatic cholangiocarcinomas.

-- Extrahepatic bile duct cancer: The extrahepatic bile duct is made up of the hilum region and the distal region.
+- Extrahepatic bile duct cancer: This type of cancer forms in the bile ducts outside the liver.
+The extrahepatic bile duct is made up of the hilum region and the distal region.
 Cancer can form in either region:

 - Perihilar bile duct cancer: This type of cancer is found in the hilum region, the area where the right and left bile ducts exit the liver and join to form the common hepatic duct.
 Perihilar bile duct cancer is also called a Klatskin tumor or perihilar cholangiocarcinoma.